Simonsns/NABMOS/methodology_and_illustrations.md

 so the predicted variable will be written as :
 $$ \hat{y} = (I - \hat{\rho} W)^{-1}X\hat{\beta }$$

-Or, to accelerate the computation, we can also write the following system :
+Or, to accelerate the computation , we can also solve the following system using LU decomposition (used here):

 $$ (I - \hat{\rho} W) \hat{y} = X \hat{\beta} $$

 A change in my territory also has an impact on my neighbors, which in turn has an impact on me, since spatial econometrics is multidimensional, rather like a time series, which is one-dimensional.

 ### Paris Model